Netural Fall Home Tour: full of neutral fall decor like white pumpkins, birch logs, cozy knits, and candles bring fall in whites and creams.

 These mason jar oil lamps are waiting for a dark night, and there’s a little bowl of butterscotch candies.
 My grandma always had a bowl of candy by the front door.
 Her’s were in a covered glass dish and usually chocolates…remember rosebuds?
 I’m not a real chocolate girl, but I always like to have a little bowl of candy at the front door and it always makes me think of her.

-The dining room is very neutral this years, and I’m loving all the white and creams together.
+The dining room is full of neutral fall decor this years, and I’m loving all the white and creams together.

 I picked up this long wooden box at an outdoor antique fair in September and thought it would look great when I got it home filled up with little pumpkins.
 It was filled with tools when I found it, and I had to convince the man to sell me just the box.